 Download this whitepaper and learn the struggle of hosting data in Salesforce, Fusion, Excel, and other asset management systems, and how data quality is the key factor to business success.

-A data quality improvement strategy sets the tone for your efforts in terms of what are you trying to achieve.
-To decide this, you must find answers to two important questions:
+A data quality improvement strategy sets the tone for your data initiatives.
+However, before you can formulate it, you must find answers to two important questions:

-• How data (in your specific case) impacts your business performance?
+a.
+How does data (in your specific case) impacts business performance?

 a.
-What is the relationship between data and business performance?
+What is the relationship between your data and business performance?

-An example of such a situation is when the C-level executives set the target revenue for the next quarter based on the last quarter’s sales data, but only to find out that the dataset used to forecast future target had serious data quality issues, causing your sales department to chase an arbitrary value that has no concrete meaning.
-The resulting situation has a massive negative impact on the company’s operations and reputation, such as setting unrealistic expectations from sales reps, promising inaccurate revenue figures, and so on.
+An example of such a situation is when the C-level executives set the target revenue for the next quarter based on the last quarter’s sales data, but only to find out that the dataset used to forecast future target had serious quality issues, causing your sales department to chase an arbitrary value that has no concrete meaning.

 How it helps?